LSFLK/Copper/copper-server/kubernetes/deployment/README.md

     - Above details are different in your deployment configuration.( .env).

-    - Once successully loged in then you have to import some test users creation file  (import_uid.ldif).
+    - Once successully loged in then you have to import some test users creation file  (user_import.ldif).

 ### Testing web mail client